seduerr91/seduerr91.github.io/_posts/2020-05-08-road-ahead.md

 Being equipped with basic financial resources, you ask yourself next:
 * How do you operationalize a year of time?
 * What do you do in order to make sure not to waste it?
 * What do you want to do in life?
-What is your inspirations?
+What is your inspiration?

 These are not easy questions but with the help of some guidance, and my skills in project planning, I carved out a roadmap that I deem necessary.
 In this brief post, I will highlight **how I arrived at a strategy**.

 ### Getting inspiration

 How do you start with this?
-There are truly some very inspirational thinkers out there that raise certainly the right questions you should consider.
-My favorite motivation videos these days:
+There are some very inspirational thinkers out there that raise certainly the right questions you should consider.
+My favorite motivation videos these days are:

 * [Alan Watts asks "What do you desire?"](https://vimeo.com/60087670)
 * [Adam Teddy talks about quarterlife crises](https://www.youtube.com/watch?v=ddek3gQVt9Y)